NiveSJ/Spring_web_app_with_JPA/README.md

-# SpringwebappwithJPA
+# Spring webapp with JPA
-Library with Book and Author model with Spring Boot and JPA.
+Library with Book,Publisher and Author model with Spring Boot and JPA.